 - Support services and assessments.

 - ICPs.

 - · Reassessments.

-• Interventions and case coordination information to pregnant members enrolled in CPSP upon referral from the identified obstetric provider.
+- Interventions and case coordination information to pregnant members enrolled in CPSP upon referral from the identified obstetric provider.

-The division of responsibilities between obstetric care providers and CDPH-certified CPSP providers to render CPSP support services is outlined below.
-PPG providers should contact their PPG administrator for CPSP support services resources.
+The division of responsibilities between obstetric care providers and CDPH-certified CPSP providers to render CPSP support services are outlined below.
+Providers in a PPG should contact their PPG administrator for CPSP support services resources.